cyberbotics/webots-doc/guide/the-user-interface.md

 solids with no other solid at their top.

 The `Show Radar frustums` allows you to display, or to hide, the radar frustum.
-If the radar device is enabled the frustum is drawn in blue, otherwise if the radar is disabled or the initialization is not yet completed the frustum is drawn in gray.
+If the radar device is enabled the frustum is drawn in blue, otherwise if the radar is disabled or the first measurement is not available yet, the frustum is drawn in gray.
 The radar frustum represents the volume in which a target can be detected by the radar.